DejanPopovic1/Version-Control-Tracker/README.md

 *) I didnt take into account "use the average values in the version sequence to determine which libraries are not up to date" as I was unsure what this exactly meant

 # Project next steps and improvement backlogs

-*) Make a console version of the DLL Tracker for speed of use *) Make the DLL Tracker run as a "service" which "listens" to the directory automatically tracking it, instead of clicking "Version the Build each time after a project build"
+*) Make a console version of the DLL Tracker for speed of use *) Make the DLL Tracker run as a "service" which "listens" to the directory, automatically tracking it, instead of clicking "Version the Build" each time after a project build